3 Avalanche Fatalaties in San Gabriel Mts.

 Three people died yesterday in at least two separate avalanches near Mountain High ski resort, in the San Gabriel Mountains.
 According to the Los Angeles Times, the incidents occurred in Government and Sawmill Canyons, both of which border Mountain High East.
 These Canyons, which are out-of-bounds, are treed but relatively open.
 Both canyons run north-south.
 At this time, I've seen no reports on which aspects slid, though it would be reasonable to suspect something northeasterly.

 The last time I asked, Mountain High did not permit backcountry access from its lifts.
 However, the bordering canyons are well known for their glades and powder.
-Site Admin Mitch at Telemark Tips writes, "The dirty little secret among a handful of veteran patrollers and a few of their friends is that we would go in there when we judged it relatively safe.
+Telemark Tips writes, "The dirty little secret among a handful of veteran patrollers and a few of their friends is that we would go in there when we judged it relatively safe.
 It was just too good.
 And with a high speed lift at the bottom, it was kind of a personal, untracked powder paradise."

 I'll try to get more information about the avalanche specifics.
 For now, I'll speculate it's possible the slide went off a rain crust—Mountain High's 7000-8000' elevation is in the prime range for rain at the front wave of each storm, and I observed naturally-triggered slabs on icy northeast aspects near Mount Baldy a week ago.
 It's perhaps more likely this was simply an overload avalanche: heavy snows in a short period of time, combined with wind loading.